albertkun/firenotes/README.md

 ## Usage 💡

-1. **Open the notepad**: Click the FireNotes icon in your Firefox toolbar
+1. **Open the notepad**: Click the FirePad icon in your Firefox toolbar
 2. **Start typing**: The notepad automatically focuses and is ready to use
 3. **Auto-save**: Your notes are saved automatically as you type
 4. **Add new notes**: Click the floating "+" button at the bottom-right